oslokommune/ukeweb_designsystem/src/molecules/navigation/menu/menu.md

 ### General

 The menu component displays horizontally a hamburger menu button and other custom content in tablet and desktop view.
-This custom content will be hidden in mobile view to show only a hamburger menu button.
+This custom content will be hidden in mobile view and show only a hamburger menu button.

+The the custom content have to be present within the opened menu in the mobile view.

 Use the class "osg-menu\_\_content" to hide the custom content in mobile view.

 ### Blocks